 A self-extracting archive can impose a risk if you are not sure of the content within.
 Unless you are expecting to receive a self-extracting archive from a trusted source, do not open any self-extracting archive, particularly those you downloaded from some shabby websites.

-How to create self-extracting archives on Windows 10
+How to create self-extracting archives in Windows

 - Press Windows key + R to invoke the Run dialog.

 - In the Run dialog box, type iexpress and hit Enter.

 - On the first screen, select Create a new Self-Extraction Directive file.

 - On the next screen, select Extract files only.

 This will create a self-extracting archive, rather than an installer.

 Continue to click Next and follow the wizard to create the archive.

 Once completed, you will have an EXE file where you can double-click to extract its content.